QX-Sun-A/KEM-Attack/README.md

 KEM-Attack code implementation

+## Dataset

+All required datasets (MR, IMDB, Yelp, AG's News) are available in the `data/` directory of this repository.

 ## Implementation Instruction
 + Fork the repository https://github.com/RishabhMaheshwary/hard-label-attack and follow its instruction to install the environment
 + First, run the code from hard-label-attack.
 Then simply run the run.sh script